TMTM

 11. Pembroke Welsh Corgi

-It's easy to see why the corgi is Queen Elizabeth II's favorite breed with its stocky legs, big blonde ears, and fluffy hind end.
+It's easy to see why the corgi was Queen Elizabeth II's favorite breed with its stocky legs, big ears, and fluffy hind end.
 Besides the cuteness factor, it's a companionable and playful family dog.

 Related: Things You Didn't Know About Dogs